Your clinical placements are opportunities to expand and consolidate your knowledge and skills in preparation for your future practice.

 - Ensure you are compliant with relevant organisational policy about facial or body piercings.

 Remember that students on clinical placement are representing their education provider and you are their public image to the profession.
+You are also being assessed as a future Nurse and Midwife and must adhere to the NMBA standards of practice.

-- Be mindful of privacy and confidentiality.
+- Be mindful of patient privacy and confidentiality.

 - Be mindful of where you are and when who you are talking to (even if you’re in the lift or walking in and out of the facility).